 If any welding or 'hot work' (i.e., any work that involves burning or use of tools that produce a spark, flame, or source of ignition) is required on a CNG fuel vehicle excluding the CNG Fuel System, you must perform the following procedures:

-- Conduct work in a well-ventilated area. - 2.
-Shut off every cylinder in the fuel system by turning the 1/4-turn valve clockwise to OFF.
+- 1. Conduct work in a well-ventilated area. - 2.
+Shut off cylinder manual shut off valve by turning the 1/4-turn valve clockwise to OFF.